 8. Innovation, the Assembly Line, and Mass Production

-The assembly line.
-Innovations in the system of production led the U.S. economy to grow at a very brisk pace throughout the 1920s.
-In 1913, just before the start of World War 1, Henry Ford invented the assembly line.
+The assembly line and innovations in the system of production led the U.S. economy to grow at a very brisk pace throughout the 1920s.
+In 1913, just before the start of World War I, Henry Ford invented the assembly line.
 That was one of the most disruptive economic developments in history.
 It allowed for unprecedented increases in productivity.

 The assembly line meant a sharp reduction in the number of employees in factories.
 Technological innovations, then as now, forced companies to rationalize.
-Meanwhile, those who could, rose to the middle class.
-The number of service sector, advertising, or marketing jobs emerged, fueling the rise of a new middle-class—susceptible to the market euphoria of the age.
+Meanwhile, workers who could, rose to the middle class.
+The number of service sector, advertising, and marketing jobs emerged, fueling the rise of a new middle class, susceptible to the market euphoria of the age.

 That meant all that over-abundance of goods was left occupying space on warehouses and factories, unsold.
 At the same time, the major investment banks were using up their funds to bankroll European consumption, in hopes of fueling the economy.

 The stock market crash in New York and the subsequent Great Depression was the first crisis of the capitalist globalization of goods and capital, which Karl Marx had predicted a few decades earlier.
 But the crisis offered the United States an opportunity to rethink its model of society.
 The country was forced to rebuild an economic, political, and financial base that was more inclusive of social rights.